qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_arguments.rst

 replace-type
 ^^^^^^^^^^^^

-    The replace-type node replaces the type of the given argument to the one specified by the ``modified-type`` attribute, and it is a child of the modify-argument node.
+    The ``replace-type`` node replaces the type of the given argument to the one specified by the ``modified-type`` attribute, and it is a child of the :ref:`modify-argument` node.

     .. code-block:: xml